 Leaving from Bowness, you’ll have a choice between two types of cruises.
-There are 45-minute cruises in a modern sightseeing watercraft that take a circular path around the lake’s 18 wooded islands.
+There are 45-minute cruises in a modern sightseeing watercraft that takes a circular path around the lake’s 18 wooded islands.

 There are also 90-minute cruises that travel from Bowness to Lakeside and then back again.
 This cruise is on an old-fashioned steamer ship that has allocated seating.

 Both cruises offer commentary on the lake’s history and points of interest.
-Taking a cruise is one of the top Lake Windermere activities that is fun regardless of age, mobility or weather.
-Check online for cruise times and prices.
+Taking a cruise is one of the top Lake Windermere activities that are fun regardless of age, mobility or weather.

 3. Hill Top